apple/swift-algorithms/Guides/Windows.md

-The resulting `WindowsCollection` type is a collection, with conditional conformance to the `BidirectionalCollection`, `RandomAccessCollection`, and `LazyCollectionProtocol` protocols when the base collection conforms.
+The resulting `WindowsCollection` type is a collection, with conditional conformance to the `BidirectionalCollection`, `RandomAccessCollection`, and `LazySequenceProtocol` protocols when the base collection conforms.

 ### Complexity